 Employers that train workers through this system are eligible for grants, significant tax credits, and other benefits.

 Colorado Customized Training Act.
-The purpose of the Colorado FIRST Job Training Program is to encourage quality economic development by providing training assistance as an incentive for the location of new or expanding firms in ...
+The purpose of the Colorado FIRST Job Training Program is to encourage quality economic development by providing training assistance as an incentive for the location of new or expanding firms in Colorado.
+Colorado FIRST assists companies with training for ...